 Sustainability in Engineering: Understanding EDGE Green Building Certification

-Hannah Musau, a civil engineer specialized in Highway Engineering Design at Howard Humphreys (East Africa) talks about her experience in becoming a certified green building expert.
+In our ongoing series themed ‘Sustainability in Engineering’ the iHub talks to Patrick Gitee, a structural engineer at Howard Humphreys (East Africa) about his experience in becoming a certified green building expert.

 - What is EDGE and what motivated you to become an IFC EDGE Green Building Expert